Foot brake - emergency brake lights and automatic hazard warning flashers

 Emergency brake lights are activated to alert vehicles behind about heavy braking.
 The function means that the brake light flashes instead of - as in normal braking - shining with a constant glow.

-Emergency brake lights are activated at speeds above 50 km/h in the event of heavy braking.
-After the car's speed has been slowed below 10 km/h the brake light returns from flashing to the normal constant glow - while at the same time the hazard warning flashers are activated, and they flash until the driver changes engine speed with the accelerator pedal or they are deactivated with their button.
+Emergency brake lights are activated at speeds above 50 km/h (31 mph) if the ABS system is working and/or in the event of heavy braking.
+After the car's speed has been slowed below 10 km/h (6 mph) the brake light returns from flashing to the normal constant glow - while at the same time the hazard warning flashers are activated, and they flash until the driver accelerates the car to at least 20 km/h (12 mph) or they are deactivated with their button.